alexocode/talks/social/compassionate-coding/compassionate-coding.md

 # Communication

 ^
-I want to ask you ...
+I would like to pose the question, if ...

 ---
 ## Brisk & Direct